What To Pack In The Hospital Bag - A Checklist

 Body lotion or massage oil

-Some women find massage relaxing during labor so pack lotion or oil too.
+Some women find massage relaxing during labor so pack lotion or massage oil too.

 Water spray and sponge: